 Have you organized your curated content into categories?
 Transparently categorizing the content you curate is another way you can add value.
 Stephanie Diamond’s Visual Marketing Articles Blog is a great example of how a clear and visually appealing organizational structure can add value to curated content.
 Her blog visitors can see at a glance which category each recommendation relates to.

 Do you curate on a regular basis, and recycle your recommendations?
 As always, habit — or frequent execution — plays a major role in the success of your efforts.
-The more frequently you curate, the more likely you’ll be to increase your efficiency and get more done in less time.
+The more frequently you engage in content curation, the more likely you’ll be to increase your efficiency and get more done in less time.
 (Using tools like my editorial calendar template can help you schedule your curation efforts.)

-Another way to increase your content curation efficiency is to recycle your recommendations by consolidating them into resource sheets or quarterly “Top 10″ roundups.
+Another way to increase your efficiency as a content curator is to recycle your recommendations by consolidating them into resource sheets or quarterly “Top 10” roundups.

 Are you analyzing the popularity of the various topics you curate?
 Tracking offers an excellent reality check to ensure that your content curation focuses on the topics your market will be most interested in.
 By impartially tracking click-throughs and referrals, you can increase the likelihood that your content curation consistently serves your market’s needs.

 Do you occasionally curate surprising or provocative content?
 I’m delighted when a trusted resource introduces me to a new topic or interesting voice I was previously unaware of.
-Your audience probably experiences that same joy of discovery when you share a fresh, unexpected resource with them!
+Your audience probably experiences that same joy of discovery when you share a fresh, unexpected resource with them as a content curator!